cbsd/cbsd.io/docs/cbsd/docs/What-you-need-to-know-about.md

 # What you need to know about CBSD
 ### General information

 CBSD is an additional layer of abstraction for the [jail(8)](https://www.freebsd.org/cgi/man.cgi?query=jail&sektion=8) framework, and provides additional functionality not currently available in FreeBSD.
+It is collection of tools simplifying the work with jails scripts, and will work on any hardware that runs FreeBSD.

 The additional functionality CBSD provides uses the following: